 The American Express Community Stadium

-The stadium with its long sponsored name, is referred to by most as 'The AMEX.’
+The stadium with its long sponsored name is referred to by most as 'The AMEX.’
 It is located a little outside of Brighton in Falmer, near the university.
 Unlike most British stadiums, it is in a fairly rural area.
-No picturesque stadium here where you have to plow through people's backyards to get to the stands.
+No picturesque stadium here where you have to plough through people's backyards to get to the stands.
 The keyword here was probably 'accessibility', because the stadium is located right next to an exit from the A27 and Falmer train station.

 The stadium can fit just over 30,000 people, but it feels smaller and cosier.
-The chairs are padded in a beautiful Brighton blue, with a nice detail being the white seagulls that are incorporated in the seats.
+The chairs are padded in a beautiful Brighton blue, with a nice detail being the white seagulls that are incorporated into the seats.

 Withdean Stadium, a stopover in a real stadium saga